20tk11/BankruptcyAPP/README.md

   5. Add a Self-Organizing Map and Binary Tree models to the api

 ToDo:
- * Add correalation analysis for dataset
+ * Fix bugs for full correlation:
- * Display correalation of dataset variables in client-side
- *  update ReadMe file when there will be more free time
+  * On some cases Full correlation doesn't take variables only by full correlation

 Issues to fix:
  * Fix errors caused by faulty columns in the method singleLogit